bileto/cronner/README.md

 ### @cronner-task

-This annotations is **required for all** public methods which should be used as a task.
+This annotations is **highly recommended** for all public methods which should be used as a task.
 Its value is used as a name of task.
 If value is missing the name is build from class name and method name.